- Course Number:

 - Special Fee:

 Course DescriptionExplores classes, pointers, dynamic memory, linear linked lists, multi-dimensional arrays, program correctness, verification, and testing.
-Prerequisite: CS 161.
+Prerequisites: CS 140U and CS 161.
 Recommended: MTH 112 and WR 121.
 Audit available.

 Addendum to Course Description